20507 Corporate Finance

 Teaching and learning strategies

 Lectures present and analyse relevant theories of financial decision making and practical exercises and applications are examined in tutorials as well as in the subject’s case study.
-Appropriate use is made of learning.futures practices, such as the use of on-line and off-line learning opportunities and flipped learning.
+The teaching and learning activities consist of:

-- Weekly lectures - This provides the main vehicle for the development of course content.
-Each week new material builds upon and develops earlier material.
+Lectures -This provides the main vehicle for the development of course content.
+Each new material builds upon and develops earlier material.

-- Weekly tutorials - Students are required to attempt the assigned problems prior to attending the classes.
-To promote self-managed and active learning experience, students will be asked to discuss their prepared answers in class.
+Weekly tutorials - Students are required to attempt the assigned problems prior to attending the classes.
+To promote a self-managed and active learning experience, students will be asked to discuss their prepared answers in class..

 Content (topics)